SaaSFort

 HostedScan has zero NIS2 content, zero compliance mapping, and no audit-ready export.
 If a German prospect asks for NIS2 Article 21 evidence — and 29,500 DACH companies will need to — you’re building that documentation manually.

 Bottom line: HostedScan is a technical vulnerability scanner built for infrastructure teams.
 SaaSFort is a security sales enablement platform built for B2B SaaS vendors.
 If your scan results need to end up in a procurement team’s inbox — not a Jira ticket — SaaSFort is built for that.
+For the full case on why external scanning is now a SaaS baseline, see our deep dive.

 Frequently Asked Questions

 Can HostedScan generate compliance reports for NIS2 or ISO 27001?
 No. HostedScan focuses on vulnerability scanning using open-source tools.
 It doesn’t map findings to compliance frameworks.
-SaaSFort maps all 60 checks to NIS2, ISO 27001, and OWASP Top 10 requirements with an audit-ready export.
+SaaSFort maps all 66 checks to NIS2, ISO 27001, and OWASP Top 10 requirements with an audit-ready export.

 Does HostedScan offer an A-F security grade?
 No. HostedScan reports vulnerability severity levels (critical, high, medium, low) but doesn’t provide an overall security grade.
 SaaSFort’s A-F grading system gives prospects an instant, shareable signal — useful for both internal dashboards and external Deal Reports.